 Student Conduct Resources:

-The campus judicial system is designed to provide a just and equitable process of educational discipline.
+The student conduct and Univeristy judicial system is designed to provide a just and equitable process of educational discipline.
 It is comprised of a series of administrative hearings, student courts, and a student-faculty judicial committee.
 These bodies deal with alleged infractions of the Institutional Disciplinary Rules, also commonly referred to as the Student Code of Conduct.
 All students are governed by these rules of conduct and the ETSU Honor Code and Pledge which states: "I pledge to act with honesty, integrity, and civility in all matters."